Hawley Products Company: Sun helmet

 In 1935, Jesse Hawley invented and patented a tropical shaped, fiber pressed, commercial sun helmet.
-Although Hawley's helmet was originally designed for civilian use, including being marketed to the Boys Scouts of America as the Hawley trooper.
-Although the Hawley trooper was directly sold to Scouts by the Boys Scouts of America, the sun hat never replaced the official Scout hat.
+Although Hawley's helmet was originally designed for civilian use, including being marketed to the Boy Scouts of America (BSA) as the Hawley trooper.
+Although the Hawley trooper was directly sold to Scouts by the BSA, the sun hat never replaced the official Scout hat.

 The United States military adopted the sun helmet design in 1940.
 Hawley Products and the International Hat Company won military contracts to manufacture hundreds of thousands of the pressed fiber sun helmet.

 M1 helmet liner

-The original design for the M1 helmet was approved by the United States military on June 9th, 1941.
+The original design for the M1 helmet was approved by the United States military on June 9, 1941.
 The helmet shell, known as the Hadfield manganese steel helmet, was first manufactured by the McCord Radiator Company, whereas the fiber liner interior was designed and produced by Hawley Products Company.
 The purpose of the Hawley liner was to serve as a cushion between the wearer and the steel shell.
 The fiber material interior consisted of a finished green cardboard, with an interior suspension.
 The interior suspension was shaped as a webbed crossing pattern.